 - 34. What is a reasonable salary for the PI and other personnel on the project? - 35.
-Can I have a Co-PI on an NSF SBIR/STTR proposal? - 36.
-How should indirect costs be structured for a Phase I SBIR/STTR project if the proposing small business does not have an established indirect cost rate? - 37.
-Can a person be listed on the budget as a sub awardee (or consultant) and also on the main budget? - 38.
-May I budget a sub award to a federal lab or Federally-Funded Research and Development Center (FFRDC)? - 39.
-What types of costs can be requested on a sub award budget? - 40.
-May proposers submit a proposal with more than one sub award (sub-budget?) - 41.
+Can I list a Co-PI on an NSF SBIR/STTR proposal?

+- 36. How should indirect costs be structured for a Phase I SBIR/STTR project if the proposing small business does not have an established indirect cost rate? - 37.
+Can a person be listed on the budget as a subawardee (or consultant) and also on the main budget? - 38.
+May I budget a subaward to a federal lab or Federally-Funded Research and Development Center (FFRDC)? - 39.
+What types of costs can be requested on a subaward budget? - 40.
+May proposers submit a proposal with more than one subaward (sub-budget?) - 41.
 How does NSF define a project participant as a consultant (line G.3 of the budget)? - 42.
 What are the budget requirements for consultants? - 43.
-If other R&D will be performed by the proposing small business, in parallel to the NSF SBIR/STTR-funded research, should those efforts be described in the proposal?
+If other R&D will be performed by the proposing small business, in parallel to the NSF SBIR/STTR-funded research, should those efforts be described in the proposal? - 44.
+How much of the NSF-funded research and development must be performed by the awardee?
+(In Phase I and Phase II)?